olahol/react-tagsinput/README.md

 ##### value

-An array of strings representing tags.
+An array of tags.
 This prop or `valueLink` is required.

 ##### valueLink